pgRouting/pgrouting/doc/astar/aStar-family.rst

   `2.5 <https://docs.pgrouting.org/2.5/en/aStar-family.html>`__
   `2.4 <https://docs.pgrouting.org/2.4/en/aStar-family.html>`__

-aStar - Family of functions
+A* - Family of functions
 ===============================================================================

 The A* (pronounced "A Star") algorithm is based on Dijkstra's algorithm with a heuristic that allow it to solve most shortest path problems by evaluation only a sub-set of the overall graph.

 .. index from here